Isabella of Valois, Queen of England

 Charles, Duke of Orleans, Isabella’s second husband; Credit – Wikipedia

 Charles, Duke of Orléans survived Isabella by many years, marrying two more times and dying in 1465.
 He fought in the Battle of Agincourt in 1415, King Henry V of England‘s great victory, and was captured by the English.
 He spent 25 years as a prisoner in the Tower of London.
 Charles was an accomplished poet.
-Five hundred of his poems, written in both French and English, during his 25 years spent as a prisoner of war, survive.
+Five hundred of his poems, written in French and English during his imprisonment, survive.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.